WMRGL/VariantDatabase/README.md

 Once VEP is installed annotate your vcfs with the following command:

 `vep -i input_vcf -o output.vcf --cache --fork 4  --refseq --vcf --flag_pick --exclude_predicted --everything --dont_skip --total_length --offline --fasta fasta_location`

+Other VCF annotations that are required include: INFO/Caller, FORMAT/AD, INFO/TCF, INFO/TCR and INFO/VAFS

 They can then be bgzipped in preparation for database import: